 B i o g r a p h y

-The Duo Mayr-CelisCatalán is formed by cellist Maria Lydia Mayr (Austria) and guitarist Felipe Celis Catalán (Chile).
-It was founded in 2018 during their studies at the Mozarteum Salzburg University.
+The Duo Mayr-CelisCatalán, which dedicates itself to classical music, consists of cellist Maria Lydia Mayr (Austria) and guitarist Felipe Celis Catalán (Chile).
+It was founded in 2018 during their studies at the University Mozarteum Salzburg in Austria.

-Since its foundation, the Duo Mayr-CelisCatalán has performed mostly a unique repertoire, which is specially prepared for this instrumentation.
+They are currently presenting their third concert programme dedicated to works by W. A. Mozart, Isaac Albéniz, Béla Bartók, Martin Berteau and Astor Piazzolla.
 The works and the musical arrangements of their first and second concert program have been chosen in an attempt to highlight the great harmonic variety, the rhythmic richness and the unmistakable temperament of romantic and modern music.

 Felipe Celis Catalán

 Felipe Celis Catalán was born in Santiago de Chile.
 As a soloist, Felipe has performed concerts and taught as a guest professor in some of the most prestigious concert venues in Chile, as well as in Mexico, Brazil, Uruguay, Argentina, Peru, Spain, Italy, Scotland, Czech Republic, Greece, England and Austria.
 Since autumn 2022, Felipe has been working as a professor of guitar at the Tiroler Landeskonservatorium in Austria.

 Felipe is currently releasing his first and second solo albums for MINCAP in Chile.
 The first CD, entitled "New Chilean Music", is dedicated to outstanding Chilean composers who wrote the works especially for this CD production.
 The second, "Antiqua", was recorded in the oldest church in Austria and is dedicated to music of the Renaissance, Baroque and Classical-Romantic periods.